Giant 3D wave sweeps over Seoul's Gangnam District

 The creative project is the latest addition to d'strict's portfolio, which includes commercial work and outdoor installations, for clients such as Samsung and LG.

-This summer, d'strict is expected to launch a K-pop-inspired indoor theme park on Jeju Island, featuring a holographic theater among other anamorphic spaces.
+This summer, d'strict is expected to launch an art- and technology-inspired indoor theme park on Jeju Island, featuring a holographic theater among other anamorphic spaces.

-Note: This article has been updated to reflect the inspiration behind d'strict's upcoming venture.